-In early 2020 I connected with the popular Youtuber Sergio and Rhoda.
-We were going to film about the little-known springs of John the Baptist, and we did.
-But we also got to film about me and my childhood, in a religious Kibbutz.
+In early 2020, I connected with the popular Youtubers Sergio and Rhoda.
+We were supposed to film about the little-known springs of John the Baptist.
+However, we were also able to capture footagea about me and my childhood, in a religious Kibbutz.

 What’s a Kibbutz?

 A kibbutz is like a communal farm.
-All members get an equal share of the farms’ profits, and all give a hand in operating it.
-I like calling it “Micro Communism”, as it is fulfilling the communist utopia of equality and lack of classes.
-Sadly, like communism in general, the Kibbutz concept also failed.
-Today almost all kibbutzim are privatized and capitalized.
-Ironically only very wealthy Kibbutzim can “afford to be communist.”
-Moreover, the kibbutz where I grew up was one of the few that was religious.
-That means that the whole community would meet for prayers, and especially on Saturday (Shabbath) and holidays.
+All members get an equal share of the farm’s profits, and all give a hand in operating it.
+I like calling it “Micro Communism,” as it is fulfilling the communist utopia of equality and lack of classes.
+Sadly, like communism in general, the kibbutz concept also failed.
+Today, almost all kibbutzim are privatized and capitalized.
+Ironically, only very wealthy kibbutzim can “afford to be communist.”
+Moreover, the kibbutz where I grew up was one of the few religious ones.
+That means that the whole community would meet for prayers, especially on Saturday (Shabbath) and holidays.
 I still remember the excitement of me leading the Shabbath prayers when I was 13, celebrating my Bar-Mitzvah.

 Touring a Kibbutz

-Many Kibbutzim today have guest houses or hotels.
+Many kibbutzim today have guest houses or hotels.
 It is quite an interesting experience to spend some time in a kibbutz and learn about its special social structure.
 It is also possible to volunteer in a kibbutz.
-While you are not paid, your expenses are covered, and it’s a great opportunity to mingle with Kibbutz members, and other volunteers.
-Even if you don’t have much time, try to set at least a lunch break in a Kibbutz to get a quick impression of it.
+While you are not paid, your expenses are covered, and it’s a great opportunity to mingle with kibbutz members, and other volunteers.
+Even if you don’t have much time, try to arrange at least a lunch break in a kibbutz to get a quick impression of it.